mco-gh/mco.dev/content/post/found/lottery.md

 <!--more-->

-Over a period of five years, they earned over five million dollars in profits, outsmarting a team of MIT students along the way.
+Over a period of five years they earned over five million dollars in profits, outsmarting a team of MIT students along the way.
 I hope my retirement years are half as exciting.

 <br>